commentary Romans 15

 The Apostle closes this epistle with five fervent prayers for the church in Rome, invoking the power of God to work effectively in them and on their behalf.
 These prayers (five is the number of grace) depict the full goodness of God’s character in His actions to benefit Man.

 Who gives up their life, whether in the literal sense or in the general sense of constant self-denial, without a reason?
 Hope is our reason, the hope of being bodily resurrected from the dead at the end of the Age (1Cor 15:19).
+And that impulses us to persevere in this life, purifying ourselves (1John 3:3) and praising God for His mercy (1Pet 1:3).without a reason?
+Hope is our reason, the hope of being bodily resurrected from the dead at the end of the Age (1Cor 15:19).
 And that impulses us to persevere in this life, purifying ourselves (1John 3:3) and praising God for His mercy (1Pet 1:3).

 14 And I myself also am persuaded of you, my brethren, that ye also are full of goodness, filled with all knowledge, able also to admonish one another.
 15 Nevertheless, brethren, I have written the more boldly unto you in some sort, as putting you in mind, because of the grace that is given to me of God, 16 That I should be the minister of Jesus Christ to the Gentiles, ministering the gospel of God, that the offering up of the Gentiles might be acceptable, being sanctified by the Holy Ghost.
 17 I have therefore whereof I may glory through Jesus Christ in those things which pertain to God.
 18 For I will not dare to speak of any of those things which Christ hath not wrought by me, to make the Gentiles obedient, by word and deed,

-Probably the Apostle had in mind the astonishing prophecy of Isaiah 66, which describes the Gentiles becoming part of God’s holy mountain.
+Perhaps the Apostle was putting them in mind of the astonishing prophecy of Isaiah 66, which describes the Gentiles becoming part of God’s holy mountain.
 In that chapter, they are called your brethren, although they come out of all nations for an offering unto the Lord, even as the children of Israel bringing clean vessel offerings into the house of the Lord (Is 66:20).
-It is yet another reminder to the Jews that God’s eternal plan to include the Gentiles is found throughout the Law, Psalms and Prophets of the Old Testament.
+The Lord would even make them to be priests and Levites in Jerusalem (Is 66:21).
+God’s eternal plan to include the Gentiles is found throughout the Law, Psalms and Prophets of the Old Testament.

 19 Through mighty signs and wonders, by the power of the Spirit of God; so that from Jerusalem, and round about unto Illyricum, I have fully preached the gospel of Christ.
 20 Yea, so have I strived to preach the gospel, not where Christ was named, lest I should build upon another man’s foundation: 21 But as it is written, To whom he was not spoken of, they shall see: and they that have not heard shall understand.